redwoodjs/redwoodjs-com-archive/docs/graphql.md

 #### Supports Log Redaction

-Everyone has herd or reports that Company X logged emails, or passwords to files or systems that may not have been secured.
+Everyone has heard of reports that Company X logged emails, or passwords to files or systems that may not have been secured.
 While RedwoodJS logging won't necessarily prevent that, it does provide you with the mechanism to ensure that won't happen.

 To redact sensitive information, you can supply paths to keys that hold sensitive data using the RedwoodJS logger [redact option](https://redwoodjs.com/docs/logger#redaction).